ubccpsc/classy/docs/developer/contributing.md

 ## Remote Setup of a Fork

 Technical staff will setup a fork of ([ubccpsc/classy](https://github.com/ubccpsc/classy) for each course that uses Classy.
-If you do not have a fork for your course, please request that a fork is setup for your course by contacting technical staff.
+If you do not have a fork for your course, please request that a fork is setup for your course by contacting your instructor.
+Your instructor will be able to request that a fork is setup for a course from technical staff.

 ## Modifying Classy on Your Fork